TobikoData/sqlmesh/docs/guides/configuration.md

 #### Environment view schemas

+SQLMesh stores `prod` environment views in the schema in a model's name - for example, the `prod` views for a model `my_schema.users` will be located in `my_schema`.

-By default, SQLMesh appends the environment name to the schema name when creating new environments.
-This can be changed to append a suffix at the end of table/view name instead.
+By default, for non-prod environments SQLMesh creates a new schema that appends the environment name to the model name's schema.
+For example, by default the view for a model `my_schema.users` in a SQLMesh environment named `dev` will be located in the schema `my_schema__dev`.

-Appending the suffix to a table/view means that that new environment views will be created in the same schema as production but be differentiated by having their names end with `__<env>`.
+This behavior can be changed to append a suffix at the end of a _table/view_ name instead.
+Appending the suffix to a table/view name means that non-prod environment views will be created in the same schema as the `prod` environment.
+The prod and non-prod views are differentiated by non-prod view names ending with `__<env>`.

+For example, if you created a `dev` environment for a project containing a model named `my_schema.users`, the model view would be created as `my_schema.users__dev` instead of the default behavior of `my_schema__dev.users`.

 Config example: